a-zhuravchak/bggapi/README.md

 A lightweight Dart client for accessing the [BoardGameGeek XML API2](https://boardgamegeek.com/wiki/page/BGG_XML_API2).

-This package provides simple tools to fetch and parse BoardGameGeek user collections, with network error handling and XML parsing built-in.
+This package provides simple tools to fetch and parse BoardGameGeek API, with network error handling and XML parsing built-in.

 ## Features

 - Fetch user collections from BoardGameGeek.
-- Parse XML responses into Dart objects.
-- Handle API retries and errors gracefully.
+- Search BGG for games

 ## Installation